 About the job

 What will the future know of today?
-Archives are the homes for our collective memories.
-Your work will ensure that The National Archives’ records are accessible to the next generation of citizens, researchers and historians.
+Archives, as the homes for our collective memories, are in the future business.
+Your work will ensure that today’s digital records are accessible to the next generation of citizens, researchers and historians.

 About the role

-Join us here in beautiful Kew, just 10 minutes’ walk from the Overground and Underground stations, and you can expect an excellent range of benefits, including a pension, the option of flexible working, and discounts with some local businesses.
-We support your wellbeing and development with training, on-site therapists such as massage, as well as fitness classes, an on-site gym, restaurant, shop and staff bar.
-We also have free entry to Kew Gardens and other museums and exhibits.
+Join us here in beautiful Kew, just 10 minutes’ walk from the Overground and Underground stations, and you can expect an excellent range of benefits.
+They include learning and development opportunities, a pension and discounts with local businesses (e.g. beauty salons and bars).
+We also offer wellbeing resources (e.g. on-site therapists) and have an on-site gym, restaurant, shop and staff bar.

 Generous benefits package, including pension, sports and social club facilities, onsite gym, subsidised staff restaurant and opportunities for training and development